 30. Rooty Flaxen Blonde

 Can you say hot?
 A grown-in root paired with lighter blonde balayage on the sides is one of today’s sexiest trends.
+This is the perfect way to get in on a bleach blonde hair look without sacrificing the health of your roots.

 31. Strawberry Waves